Zenoh Plugin

 orjson

-context_1 key, 2-byte length + data section
+context_1 key, 2 bytes length + data area

-context_2 key, 2-byte length + data section
+context_2 key, 2 bytes length + data area

 …

-The packet format is as follows:
+The data packet format is as follows:

 | n(0~255) [1 byte] | content type [n byte]